Nicaragua's Ortega refuses protest demands to step down

 He instead accused Nicaraguan political groups of heading rival anti-government militias, which he said had sought financing from drug traffickers and the United States.
 He accused those militias of killing "tens" of police officers in the unrest.

-Ortega denied reports by protesters and priests that his forces shot dead two young men holed up in a Managua church that came under sustained fire on July 13 and 14.
+Ortega denied reports by protesters and priests that his forces shot dead two young men holed up in a Managua church that came under sustained fire on July 13-14.

 "No Nicaraguan has died in any church.
 Not a single Nicaraguan has died in any church.
 That's false," Ortega said.